Ayg0/Jt/README.md

           ASSERT_INT32_EQU(-5, add(6, -11);
         TEST_END
       ```
-  - TestGroups can be flaged to be ignored and not ran by JTEST, using the optional param IGNORE_TEST:
+  - TestGroups can be flaged to be ignored and not ran by JTEST, using the optional param `IGNORE_TEST`:
       ```C
         TEST_START(AddOutputChecks, IGNORE_TEST)
           ASSERT_INT32_EQU(3, add(1,2));